-The concept of redundancy will need to be a priority.
+The concept of redundancy will need to be a priority; redundancy is the duplication of critical systems in the form of a backup.
 Manufacturers and government agencies will require redundancy in services necessary to support their economic investment and growth.

-The value of office and industrial business development to Frederick County is immeasurable.
+The value of office and industrial business economic development to Frederick County is immeasurable.
 As part of the County's economic development effort, office and industrial growth is a key component for ensuring a selection of employment opportunities for the citizens of Frederick County.